mbrucker07/experiments/README.md

 `python3 -m baselines.run --alg=her --env=FetchPickAndPlace-v1 --num_env=38 --num_timesteps=4750000 --save_path="some/path' --log_path="some/path"`

 This worked out very well, training time was about 2 hours and the results were comparable to the ones in the paper for *FetchPickAndPlace-v1*.
 Since the parallel envs are basically threads created in the python code, the overall CPU usage was about 75% distributed over all 8 cores on the machine.

+## Result figures

+The figures that can be found in this directory have all been produced with `num_env=38`.
+As you can see, *FetchPickAndPlace-v1* results are very similar to the results in the paper. *FetchPush-v1* achieves the same high accuracy, however, it takes slightly longer compared to the paper.
+Even with doubled number of epochs *FetchSlide-v1* does not achieve the same accuracy as in the paper.
+Training with even more epochs is underway.
+In the custom environment *myUR5GripperFall-v1*, the accuracy was not as high as expected, which is due to some hardly predictable bouncing of the stick.
+A fix of the environment is underway.